 What is Selank?

-Selank is a anxiolytic peptide, analogue of the immunomodulatory peptide tuftsin.
+Selank is an anxiolytic peptide, the analogue of the immunomodulatory peptide tuftsin.
 It was developed by the Institute of Molecular Genetics of the Russian Academy of Sciences.
 Due to its anxiolytic effect, it is useful for the treatment of generalized anxiety disorder (GAD) and depression.

 How does it work?

-Since Selank is an analogue of tetrapeptide tuftsin, it mimics some of its effects.
-Tuftsin binds to specific leukocytes stimulating their migration, phagocytic, bacticidal and tomuricidal activity while promotes antibody formation.
-Due to its perishable condition, Selank has been classified as a lipophilized peptide (a substance that has been dehydrated to increase its preservation).
+Since Selank is an analog of tetrapeptide tuftsin, it mimics some of its effects.
+Tuftsin binds to specific leukocytes stimulating their migration, phagocytic, bactericidal and tumoricidal activity while promotes antibody formation.
+Due to its perishable condition, Selank has been classified as a lyophilized peptide (a substance that has been dehydrated to increase its preservation).
 Selank stimulates the release of endorphins in the human system as well as dopamine and serotonin.

 Results and benefits